In order to succeed in such an over-subscribed environment, all students must have:

-This looks good on any UCAS application, or application for a conversion course, if you’ve graduate with a non-law degree.
+This looks good on any UCAS application, or application for a conversion course if you’ve graduated with a non-law degree.

 Work experience provides an opportunity to develop key skills, such as working in a team, networking and working on your interpersonal skills – all relevant to a career in this sector.

 The core of any experience will focus around shadowing.
 By going along to a legal firm's premises you are in an excellent position to observe the day-to-day work of the staff and the legal firm in question.

 You can chat with employees about their roles and areas of legal expertise, the range of activities they undertake and the skills they use.
 This is an ideal opportunity to develop a network of contacts.

 Crucially, as well as giving you something to talk about on an application form, this is an ideal opportunity for you to decide whether a career in the legal sector is for you.

 You can get work experience by taking a speculative approach.
 This means contacting legal firms directly, to find out if they have any opportunities for work experience.
 This can be done by:

 · Chatting on a face-to-face basis with a member of staff

 · By sending a CV and a cover letter.

 During your degree or conversion course, you should be aiming to undertake: